pebble/clay/README.md

 in order for the item or section to be included in the page.
 Note: all capabilities in the array must be present for item/section to be included.

+You can also prefix the capability with `NOT_` to negate the capability.
+Eg: `NOT_HEALTH` will only be included in the page if the device does **NOT** support health.

 **Warning:** Items that do not satisfy the capabilities will not be included in the page at all.
-You will not be able to use methods like `clayConfig.getItemByAppKey()` to obttain a reference to them.
+You will not be able to use methods like `clayConfig.getItemByAppKey()` to obtain a reference to them.
 However, this does mean that you will be able to have multiple items with the same `appKey`as long as they do not both satisfy the same conditions.

 ##### Examples